sarasrking/jupyter-notebooks-intro/_episodes/02-What-do-Jupyter-Notebooks-do_.md

 ---
-Title: "What do Jupyter Notebooks do?"
+title: "What do Jupyter Notebooks do?"
-Teaching: 30
+teaching: 30
-Exercises: 1
+exercises: 1
-Question:
+questions:
 - What can notebooks do?
-Objectives:
+objectives:
-- Understand what notebooks are capable of
+- Understand what you can do with notebooks.
-Activity:
+activity:
  - How could you see a notebook being useful to you?
-Keypoints:
+keypoints:
  - Notebooks might not be for you!
 But if they are, they could accelerate your research and be a good friend in a time of need.
 Or just improve a few processes to make life less tedious. :)
 ---